MathematicGuy/RemoteObsidian/Artificial Intelligence/Logarithm and Log-Likelihood Function.md

 #### LL Staturated Model
 > Saturated model is a **model where the fitted values are equal to the observed values.**
 + ?
 The predicted cancer cases are therefor 1 and the predicted case for healthy are 0.
-Thus the accuracy is 100%, the likehood for all datapoints are 1.
+Because the accuracy is 100%, the likehood for all datapoints are 1.
 ![[Pasted image 20241021091016.png]]
 Since natural log of 1 is 0, the log likelihood of the saturated model is = 0.
 ![[Pasted image 20241021091022.png]]